 Fetoscopic fetal surgery to repair spina bifida can lead to longer gestation, improved outcomes, lower rates of hydrocephalus, decreased need for shunts and improved leg function compared to after-birth repair.
 It may also preserve the mother’s ability to deliver vaginally following the initial repair and for future pregnancies.

-As of January 2019, our fetal center physicians have completed 58 fetoscopic repairs, more than any other fetal center in the United States.
+As of June 2021, our fetal center physicians are approaching 100 fetoscopic repairs, more than any other fetal center in the United States.

 Fetoscopic Repair – About the Procedure